Multi-Sensor Diffusion-Driven Optical Image Translation for Large-Scale Applications: Experiments

-This confusion seems to be eliminated when whitening and coloring procedures are used, as evidenced by the performance superiority of both Conditional DDIM + $\mathbf{W}, \mathbf{C}$ and Conditional DDIM + $\mathbf{W}, \mathbf{C}$ + PSNR Voting.
-Looking at mLPIPS results, we observe that the regression-based models beat by a small margin the original Sentinel-II, whereas Conditional DDIM + $\mathbf{W}, \mathbf{C}$ and Conditional DDIM + $\mathbf{W}, \mathbf{C}$ + PSNR Voting show a much more significant improvement in the same regard.
+This issue is mitigated when whitening and coloring procedures are used, as evidenced by the performance superiority of both Conditional DDIM + $\mathbf{W}, \mathbf{C}$ and Conditional DDIM + $\mathbf{W}, \mathbf{C}$ + PSNR Voting (Proposed).
+Looking at mLPIPS results, we observe that the regression-based models slightly outperform the original Sentinel-II images, whereas Conditional DDIM + $\mathbf{W}, \mathbf{C}$ and Conditional DDIM + $\mathbf{W}, \mathbf{C}$ + PSNR Voting show a much more significant improvement.
 This indicates that, in a patch-by-patch basis, only DDIM + $\mathbf{W}, \mathbf{C}$ and DDIM + $\mathbf{W}, \mathbf{C}$ + PSNR Voting models were able to heavily reduce the perceptual distance of patches when compared to their Planet Dove versions.
 The proposed method with PSNR Voting has reduced mLPIPS by 0.1093 points, meaning that the produced patches are, on average, $36.71\%$ more perceptually similar to their corresponding Planet Dove patches than their Sentinel-II versions.
-When we compare the last two rows of the table, PSNR voting brings a significant improvement in all metrics: $-5.469\%$ for mLPIPS, $-2.665\%$ for FID, and $+2.144\%$ for mPSNR.
-We observed, moreover, that PSNR voting is specially useful to discard rare but existent undesired model hallucinations and poor translations, which would negatively impact, for example, change detection results.
+Comparing the last two rows of the table, PSNR voting brings a significant improvement in all metrics: $-5.469\%$ for mLPIPS, $-2.665\%$ for FID, and $+2.144\%$ for mPSNR.
+Moreover, we observed that PSNR voting is specially useful to discard rare but existent undesired model hallucinations and poor translations, which would negatively impact, for example, change detection results.
 These improvements, due to the increased number of model evaluations, come at the cost of higher numerical complexity.